Need Help Now? 24-hour Crisis Line: 306-445-2742 or 911 | EXIT SITE

 How Battlefords Interval House Can Help You

-Battlefords Interval House is a shelter for women and their children leaving domestic/intimate partner violence.
+violence and abuse.
 We believe that everyone deserves to live a life free from violence.
 We provide…

-• A safe, emergency shelter
+• A safe emergency shelter

-• One-on one counselling for you and your children
+• Counselling for you and your children

 • Help to find safe, affordable housing